kaliypsocraft/something-awesome/crypto/no_padding_no_prob/no_padding_no_prob.md

 With these two decryptions we can obtain $m$ by the following: $$= \frac{(2c)^{d} \mod n}{2^{d} \mod n}$$ $$= \frac{2^{d}c^{d} \mod n}{2^{d} \mod n}$$
 $$= c^{d} \mod n$$
 $$= m$$

-### Step 3: [Reorganisation]
-- Be careful when conducting division when dealing with moduli.
-It is non-trivial to not consider the moduli when dividing two numbers.
-- Do not overthink the decoding of a big integer, usually `Cryptodome.Util.numbers.long_to_bytes()` does the trick.

 ### Final Solution/Payload
 ```python